- How Long Should You Spend in Hakone? - 22 June 2025

 What’s a Luggage Forwarding Service?

 A luggage forwarding service is a service that will send your luggage to your next hotel for you.
+It’s how most Japanese people travel, and the system is safe and very organised.
+See more tips for using luggage shipping in our specific post on the service.

 What Else to Read